rcliftonharvey/rchoscillators/README.md

 22 in contrast to 2.200... quite a jump.

-Since triangle and square waves consist of only odd-order harmonics, it's only necessary to calculate every second harmonic on top of the base frequency.
-So these wave shapes will probably be a bit lighter on CPU, as they only have to calculate and add half the amount of sine waves than a sawtooth.
+Since triangle and square waves consist of only odd-order harmonics, it's sufficient to calculate only every second harmonic on top of the base frequency.
+So these wave shapes will probably be a bit lighter on CPU, as they only have to calculate and add half the amount of sine waves compared to a sawtooth.

 I built an accuracy setting into the band-limited oscillators, check the [skeleton_bl.h](https://github.com/rcliftonharvey/rchoscillators/tree/master/library/helpers/skeleton_bl.h) header file for the exact limit definitions.
 An accuracy of 7 will guarantee that all harmonics up to 22.050 Hz will be calculated for even a 1 Hz wave.
 You may want to go higher than that, since a project sample rate of 192 kHz could handle frequencies up to 96.000 Hz and stopping at 22.050 Hz could look (and sound) truncated... eventually, it all depends on how accurate you want it to be.
 But for most applications, you should probably be able to get away with an accuracy setting of 3-4.